Degree

 • 42 credit hours

-• Online and face-to-face classes
+• Online, hybrid and face-to-face classes

 • Evening classes

-• Can be completed within three years
+• Can be completed within two years

 • Gain direct experience through the M.S.URP Studio